 When your baby does anything new for the first time, it’s an exciting moment for parents.
-Moms and dads eagerly wait for the day when their little one reaches the next milestone, whether it’s sitting up, crawling, or walking.
+Parents eagerly wait for the day when their little one reaches the next milestone, whether it’s sitting up, crawling, or walking.
 And yes, those are some pretty huge accomplishments for babies – ones that undoubtedly deserve a heaping round of applause.

 But what about the other, lesser known breakthrough moments?

-So while all the other parents out there are eagerly anticipating their little ones’ first steps, I’ll be here in my milk-stained clothes, doing laundry in between trips to stick a rubber soother in my kid’s mouth while he squirms during his nap because he needs to burp.
+So while all the other parents out there eagerly anticipate their little ones’ first steps, I’ll be here in my milk-stained clothes, doing laundry between trips to stick a rubber soother in my kid’s mouth while he squirms during his nap because he needs to burp.

 Related: 9 Months of Random Thoughts (And Random Googling)